OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 .. avembed:: AV/Blockchain/HashExample.html ss
    :long_name: Blockchain Hash Example

+We will use the SHA-256 hash method throughout this tutorial, but showing 64 characters in the visualizations is unwieldy.
+So, we will only show the last 16 characters, like is shown here:

+.. _SmallerHashExample:

+.. avembed:: AV/Blockchain/SmallerHashExample.html ss
+   :long_name: Smaller Blockchain Hash Example

 As we dive deeping into the building blocks of blockchain, we will look at a simple example of a block.
 In the figure below, we can see that our block has a corresponding number and then some data corresponding to it.
 What we do here is concatenate the block number to the data that is given to create a new hash.